Devastated Adele fans feel ripped off

 “Just because my ching-chong bro she's the Māori Adele.
 So she's mean at singing and loves Adele, we both do.
 We just wanted to get her some tickets for Christmas.

-In desperation, the pair posted their plight on Facebook yesterday and Butler posted her remix of Adele's popular song Hello in a bid to get assistance and stop others purchasing from unofficial websites.
+Nā tō rāua kaha tōminamina, i tuku pōhi rāua ki a pukamata inanahi ki te kimi āwhina, me te waiata nā Butler i whakaraweke o Adele a 'Hello', me te tohutohu kia kaua hoki ai tētehi atu e hoko tīketi whērā i tērā.

 “Our phones were going off all night, we had to silent them so we could get a couple of hours sleep.
-The family just sharing their love and there have even been people willing to swap seats with us, but the days that they can give them to us is on a different day like a Sunday, which sadly I have to go back up North.”
+Family just sharing their love and there's even been people willing to swap seats with us, but the days that they can give them to us is on a different day like a Sunday, which sadly I have to go back up North.”

-The pair will attend tonight's concert at Auckland's Mt Smart Stadium and hope organisers will allow them wheelchair access seating.
+Ka haere tonu te tokorua ki te konohete ki te Pā o Rarotonga te pō nei, me te manako ia ka whiwhi nohonga hāngai.